 A question often asked is whether the (Internet) cloud is infinite.
 The answer is both a yes and no.

 The top four cloud tech companies are endlessly engaged in a silent market share war.
 It is a tough choice as they all offer millions of gigabytes in storage.
-It is therefore fair to interrogate to what extent is there an abundance of storage after which storage space will run out.
+We can only attempt to investigate to what extent is there an abundance of storage when we ‘run out’.

-Consequently, in terms of availability of storage, it is just a matter of where a datacenter can be run on super-servers and at what maintenance costs.
+Consequently, in terms of availability of storage, it is just a matter of where (location) a datacenter can be run and at what its maintenance costs are.

-The answer to how infinite is the cloud, therefore, boils down to primarily a cost, rather than a capacity issue for the respective cloud-storage providers (CSPs).
+The answer to how infinite is the cloud, therefore, boils down literally to a cost, rather than a capacity issue for cloud-storage providers (CSPs).

-The main providers/participants vying for a market share in the paid cloud storage subscriptions are namely Google, Microsoft (Azure), Amazon and IBM.
+The main CSPs vying for a market share in the paid cloud storage subscriptions are Google, Microsoft (Azure), Amazon, and IBM.

-Similarly, the pages of any one of the smaller companies will give some comparisons on individual cloud storage offers.
+Similarly, the pages of any one of the smaller companies will give some comparisons of each cloud storage offer (bundles).

-We will, however, look at the top for major players and summarize their offerings based on a focus on both individuals and small to large enterprises.
+We will, however, focus on the major ‘players’ and summarize their offerings based on offers for both individuals and small to large enterprises.

 What to look out for

-Other factors to consider is the actual server location, ability to sync any folders and perform selective Synchronization.
+Other factors to consider are the actual server location, ability to sync any folders, and perform selective Synchronization.